Ayan-Nalawade/Chat/README.md

-**Notes and usage**
+## Notes and usage

 Program by default will cycle through available and WORKING api's Each api will be connected for certain amount of requests to avoid overloading singular api

-use `--no-logs` if your having any issues with respond speeds or the program working at all..This command prevents context between different models/api's

 *In-cli commands*

-`exit` : Quite straight forward, exits the program and is the PROPER way to exit this program
+`!exit` : Quite straight forward, exits the program and is the PROPER way to exit this program

-`switch <model name>`: Switch between different models, at the end of each output, the program will display a list of available models, use the name on the left, for example, *gpt-4* would be *beaver*

-`clear context` or `cls_context`: Remove any sort of context; from local files, and from *poe*
+`<model_name> : <text>`: Use this to talk to a model, if unsure, type `help : help` to get bot names

+`!index`: Remove current *working* api's and re-grab the working api's, this may take a bit depending on your CPU, RAM and network speed

 **Currently Working on...**
-1. Fixing some bugs reported by various users, including random freezes

-2. Creating a Library

-3. Creating a GUI for this program
+1. Adding Bing AI

 ***If you have any further questions, or suggestions, feel free to create a thread***